This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 5. Cream of Tartar

 If any of the above-mentioned ingredients are not available, I’m sure you would have this ingredient hidden in between other things in your kitchen cabinet.
-Cream of tartar is a treasure, it acts as an excellent cleaning instrument and is extremely easy to use:
+Cream of tartar is an excellent cleaning ingredient and is extremely easy to use:

 1. Add 2-3 tablespoons of cream of tartar in the pan/pot.